jswymer/mydoctest/articles/marketing-auto-record-interactions.md

 <properties
-                pageTitle="Automatically Record Interactions with Contacts | Project “Madeira”" description="Describes how to automatically record interactions with contacts in Project “Madeira”" services="project-madeira"
+                pageTitle="Automatically Record Interactions with Contacts | Financials" description="Describes how to automatically record interactions with contacts in Financials" services="project-madeira"
                 documentationCenter=""
                 authors="jswymer"